The Ultimate In Birding Tours

 We will see a wide selection of forest species today, but in particular, we will be looking out for the localized Yellow-vented Warbler, which is common in these mid-altitude forests, and the delightful Spotted Elachura (sole member of its family), which positively vibrates as it pours out its amazingly loud song from a low perch.

-Other birds we may well encounter include the smart Kalij Pheasant, Rufous-bellied Hawk-Eagle, the magnificent Black Eagle, Spotted Dove, Great and Golden-throated Barbets, Greater and Lesser Yellownapes, Rufous Woodpecker, Black-winged Cuckooshrike, Scarlet Minivet, Long-tailed Shrike, Maroon Oriole, Ashy and Hair-crested Drongos, Grey Treepie, Green-backed Tit, Red-vented and Mountain Bulbuls, Grey-hooded Warbler, White-throated and Striated Laughingthrushes, Rufous-chinned Laughingthrush (a bird that is typically easier to hear than see), Rufous Sibia, Nepal Fulvetta, Common Myna, Oriental Magpie-Robin, Small Niltava and Black-throated Sunbird.
+Other birds we may well encounter include the smart Kalij Pheasant, Rufous-bellied Eagle, the magnificent Black Eagle, Spotted Dove, Grey Nightjar, Great and Golden-throated Barbets, Greater and Lesser Yellownapes, Rufous Woodpecker, Black-winged Cuckooshrike, Scarlet Minivet, Long-tailed Shrike, Maroon Oriole, Ashy and Hair-crested Drongos, Grey Treepie, Green-backed Tit, Red-vented and Mountain Bulbuls, Grey-hooded Warbler, White-throated and Striated Laughingthrushes, Rufous-chinned Laughingthrush (a bird that is typically easier to hear than see), Rufous Sibia, Nepal Fulvetta, Common Myna, Oriental Magpie-Robin, Small Niltava and Black-throated Sunbird.

 Along the river on the outskirts of town, we will have another chance to find the splendid Ibisbill, while Slender-billed Oriole favours the nearby pine forest.